 Dr. Curtis L. Ivery

-Dr. Curtis L. Ivery is Vice Chairperson of the Wayne County Airport Authority Board.
+Dr. Curtis L. Ivery is Chairperson of the Wayne County Airport Authority Board.
 Dr. Ivery became Chancellor of Wayne County Community College District (WCCCD) on September 1, 1995.
 As the Chief Executive Officer, Ivery directs the five campus, multi-cultural institution serving more than 72,000 students.
 He is currently serving on the Board of Directors for the American Association of Community Colleges (AACC).

 Ivery oversees an operating budget of $100 million and a $650 million capital improvement program.
 Prior to becoming Chancellor of WCCCD, Ivery served as Vice President of Instruction and acting President at Mountain View College of the Dallas County Community College District (DCCCD).